peteroupc/peteroupc.github.io/bernoulli.md

     - Series expansions for alternating power series whose coefficients are all in the interval [0, 1] and form a nonincreasing sequence.
 This is required for another class of power series.
     - Series expansions with non-negative coefficients and for which bounds on the truncation error are available.
     - Upper and lower bound approximations that converge to a given constant or function.
 These upper and lower bounds must be nonincreasing or nondecreasing, respectively.
     - To apply the algorithms for [**general factory functions**](#General_Factory_Functions), what is needed are two sequences of polynomials in Bernstein form, one of which converges from above to a given function, the other from below.
 These sequences must be nonincreasing or nondecreasing, respectively, and the polynomials must be of increasing degree and have Bernstein coefficients that are all rational numbers lying in \[0, 1\], but the polynomials in each sequence may start closer to the function at some points than at others.
+There is also a technical requirement: For each sequence, the difference between one polynomial and the previous one must have non-negative Bernstein coefficients, once the second polynomial is converted to have the same degree as the first (see Holtz et al. 2011<sup>[**(25)**](#Note25)</sup>).

         Especially helpful would be an automated procedure to compute such sequences, in terms of their Bernstein coefficients, for a large class of factory functions (such as min(_&lambda;_, _c_) where _c_ is a constant in (0, 1)).
 (This is in the sense that when given only information about the desired function, such as the coordinates of the function's piecewise linear graph, the procedure can automatically compute the appropriate sequences without further user intervention.)